feathersjs/docs/api/authentication/client.md

 ## app.authenticate()

-`app.authenticate() -> Promise` with no arguments will authenticate using the JWT from the `storage`.
+`app.authenticate() -> Promise` with no arguments will try to authenticate using the JWT from the `storage`.
 This is normally called to either show your application (when successfull) or showing a login page or redirecting to the appropriate oAuth link.

 ```js
 app.authenticate().then(() => {